kubernetes-analysis/kubernetes-analysis/blog.md

 ![labels-by-name-pull-requests-top-25](assets/labels-by-name-pull-requests-top-25.svg)

-Again, we can ignore labels like `lgtm` (looks good to me), because every PR which now should get merged has to be looking good.
-Pull requests containing release notes automatically gets the `release-note` label applied, which makes further filtering much more easily possible.
+Again, we can ignore labels like `lgtm` (looks good to me), because every PR which now should get merged has to look good.
+Pull requests containing release notes automatically get the `release-note` label applied, which enables further filtering more easily.
 This does not mean that every PR containing that label also contains the release notes block.
-The label could have applied manually and the parsing of the release notes block did not exist since the beginning of the project.
-This means we probably will loose a decent amount of input data on one hand.
-On the other hand we can focus on the highest possible data quality, because applying labels in the right way needs some enhanced maturity of the project and its contributors.
+The label could have been applied manually and the parsing of the release notes block did not exist since the beginning of the project.
+This means we will probably loose a decent amount of input data on one hand.
+On the other hand we can focus on the highest possible data quality, because applying labels the right way needs some enhanced maturity of the project and its contributors.

 From a label group perspective I have chosen to focus on the `kind/` labels.
-Those labels are something which has to be applied manually by the author of the PR, they are available on a good amount of PRs and they're related to user-facing changes as well.
-Beside that, the `kind/` choice has to be done for every pull request because it is part of the PR template.
+Those labels are something which has to be applied manually by the author of the PR, they are available on a good amount of pull requests and they’re related to user-facing changes as well.
+Besides that, the `kind/` choice has to be done for every pull request because it is part of the PR template.

 Alright, how does the distribution of those labels look like when focusing only